How Do I Get My Students to Pay Attention?

 Attention is such a fundamental part of learning and teaching that we naturally want to ensure that students attend to us rather than stare at their phones or into space.
 The most frequently touted approaches to getting student attention include things like using examples that are relevant to students, using humor, demonstrating personal passion for the discipline, keeping students on their toes, or changing things up every 15 minutes or so.

 While some versions of these approaches can appear to be effective, they may actually be misdirected efforts.
 Why?
 Because these approaches tend to conflate attention with alertness.
 When students hear us refer to a popular TV show, laugh at our jokes, note the emotion in our voices, or perk up because we ask them to take out a sheet of paper, what we are really doing is alerting them to their surroundings.
-Unfortunately, these tactics don’t direct students’ attention toward what really matters for the learning: meaningful disciplinary work and their own thinking about that work.
+Unfortunately, these tactics don’t direct students’ attention toward what really matters for their learning: meaningful disciplinary work and their own thinking about that work.

 If we don’t require students to use their attention to guide them into and through meaningful work, our efforts simply bring about transient sensory alertness, which quickly diminishes.